 7 Cons Of A Reverse Mortgage

 Although there are a number of benefits that come with a reverse mortgage, the loan can also have some points that you will want to consider.

-- Since you will be borrowing against the equity in your home, you will decrease your equity and increase your amount of debt.
+- Since you’ll be borrowing against the equity in your home, you’ll decrease your equity and increase your amount of debt.